 St. Paul’s Evangelical Lutheran Church

 Term Expires: 06/30/2021

 Nate Birkholz is the President of BTC Trust Company of South Dakota and works with clients and advisors to craft generational estate plans, uniquely tailored to each family.
-Prior to joining BTC Trust Company of South Dakota, Nate worked for 18 years of experience as an estate and business succession attorney, community bank trust department manager, and has served as a fiduciary advisor for a Registered Investment Advisory firm.
+Prior to joining BTC Trust Company of South Dakota, Nate worked for 18 years as an estate and business succession attorney and a community bank trust department manager, and has served as a fiduciary advisor for a Registered Investment Advisory firm.
 Nate is active with several nonprofit organizations and is a frequent speaker on estate planning topics.
-Nate earned his Associate of Arts degree from Bethany Lutheran College, Bachelor of Science degree from Minnesota State University – Mankato, and his Law Degree from the University of Nebraska.
+Nate earned his Associate of Arts degree from Bethany Lutheran College, Bachelor of Science degree from Minnesota State University–Mankato, and his Law Degree from the University of Nebraska.

 Resurrection and Life Lutheran

 Term Expires: 06/30/2020